garrandall/popular-music-data/tracks/can-t-stop-falling-into-love-cheap-trick.md

 It's time that you just can't hide
 But I can't control myself, oh no no no
 I know what you've been waitin' for
-'Cause love can't be denied, yeah ooh
+'Cause love can't be denied, yeah oh

 Can't stop fallin' into love
 What's my heart been dreamin' up